department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/cash-out-refinance.md

 </div>

-### Why might I want to get a Cash-Out Refinance Loan?
+### Why might I want to get a cash-out refinance loan?

-A Cash-Out Refinance Loan may help you to:
+A cash-out refinance loan may help you to:

 -	Take cash out of your home equity to pay off debt, pay for school, make home improvements, or take care of other needs, **or**
 -	Refinance a non-VA loan into a VA-backed loan

 **Keep closing costs in mind**

 Closing costs for refinancing a loan can add up to thousands of dollars.
-Ask your lender to help you decide if a Cash-Out Refinance Loan is the best option for you.
+Ask your lender to help you decide if a cash-out refinance loan is the best option for you.

-### How can I get a Cash-Out Refinance Loan?
+### How can I get a cash-out refinance loan?

 <ol class="process">
 <li class="step one">